Meet Our Officers

 The Rev. Dr. J. Bennett Guess is Executive Minister of the United Church of Christ's Local Church Ministries and a member of the UCC's four-person Collegium of Officers.

 Guess has written more than 500 articles on all aspects of the church, earning him more than 60 awards.
 His writing demonstrates his broad knowledge of the UCC and local-church life and his demonstrated capacity to think critically as well as creatively about the opportunities and challenges we face as a denomination.
-He is a member of numerous ecumenical organizations.

 Guess earned a B.A. degree in journalism from the University of Kentucky.
 He completed graduate studies in public administration and public policy at Murray State University, and earned his M.Div. degree in 1991 from Vanderbilt University Divinity School.
 He received his D.Min. degree in preaching from UCC-related Chicago Theological Seminary in 2001.